Supermodel Gigi Hadid Shows Off A Little Leg & Snacks On McDonald’s Fries For Coachella

 The red and yellow of the McDonald’s branding is clearly visible in both snapshots, which makes sense given that the set of two photos are promotional in nature.
 Gigi Hadid accessorizes her sunny — and hungry — look with a number of different bracelets, some cute earrings, and chunky black boots.
 Her striking tawny tresses are styled in a serious side part, loose locks falling about her neck and shoulders in waves.

-A number of other festival attendees can be seen congregating in the background, as can some posh-looking seats and simple tents.
+A number of other festival attendees can be seen congregating in the background, along with some some posh-looking seats and simple tents.

 Giving a shout out to the fine folks behind the Golden Arches, Gigi let her sunny disposition do most of the talking for her.
-Some fans hungry to show their love for the supermodel quickly turned to Instagram to do so, lavishing over 375,000 likes and 1,300-plus comments on the share in very short order.
+Fans hungry to show their love for the supermodel quickly turned to Instagram to do so, lavishing over 375,000 likes and 1,300-plus comments on the share in very short order.

 “Mcdonalds is lucky AF,” one fan quipped, punctuating their reply with a simple heart emoji.